imaginator/kube-bitcoin-stack/README.md

 There are a couple of approaches (raspiBlitz and Umbrel amongst others) to running personal lightning nodes.
 I've never been totally happy with the appoach, preferring to understand exactly what is happen and also to deploy into Kubernetes.

-On the LSP end, we have Greenlight and Breeze.
+On the LSP end, we have Blockstream's Greenlight and Breeze.
 Both are great, but I'd like to see a more standardised approach to how these services are deployed.

 The end goal of this shoulnd't be so much to run a node, but more as a way to test out bitcoin-related projects inside of Kubernetes with the end goal of running such services in a production environment based off the same principles as a smaller node.